bparanj/crystal/programming/iac/docs/ansible/plugin-vs-collections.md

 ### Collections

-Collections are a distribution format for delivering Ansible content, including but not limited to plugins.
+Collections are a distribution format for delivering Ansible content,  but not limited to plugins.
 A collection can contain:

 - **Modules**: Standalone scripts that can be used in Ansible playbooks.
 - **Plugins**: As described above, but bundled within the collection.